hardenedlinux/Debian-GNU-Linux-Profiles/docs/storage/fde-migrate-existing-system.md

 You can migrate data back now, just as how you migrate them to the temporary storage. adjust the migrated filesystem with resize2fs if you use e2image to do low level copy.

-I prefer to create new filesystem, and do high level filesystem, as filesystem will slightly be optimized in the process.
+I prefer to create new filesystem, and migrate data back by high level copying, as filesystem will slightly be optimized in the process.

 ```
 # mkfs.ext4 /dev/vg-system/<label> -L <label>